zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 > ***How will LLMs impact network engineers ?***

 *LLMs will be a powerful aid to network engineers, similar to their impact in other domains.
 While the intricacies of network design and intention remain too complex for LLMs to replace, they will significantly streamline tasks like routine network configuration changes.
-These tasks will become simpler, safer, more transparent, and eventually human language driven.
+These tasks will become simpler, safer, more transparent, and eventually human language-driven.
 This advancement will likely enhance today's Infrastructure as Code (IaC) practices.
 LLM can also act as an abstraction layer on top of IaC and interface directly with humans.*

 *Additionally, network operations, troubleshooting, information gathering, and real-time action-taking will become more efficient as LLMs are user-friendly and can process complex requests.
 Over time, the role of the network engineer will gradually evolve from being technically oriented to being more aligned with business objectives, allowing for a greater focus on designing robust, resilient, extensible, and flexible networks.*